 The resort saw another major hit when in 2005, Nickelodeon closed its kid-friendly studios at Universal Studios Florida.
 The empty studios allowed Universal to bring in its answer to Cirque du Soleil.

-.
-During this time, Cirque du Soleil began buying out its competition, including Blue Man Group in 2017
+a theme park in Mexico and a chain of indoor family entertainment centers.
+During this time, Cirque du Soleil began buying out its competition, including Blue Man Group in 2017.

 He explains the Blue Man Group purchase was to help differentiate the acrobatic circus company’s offerings.
 “Blue Man Group was seen as a way for Cirque to diversify, as they knew their core business had hit a plateau.
 In markets like Las Vegas, there was a saturation point, and some of the shows have been running for many years."

 Going forward, Roeben warns things may get worse for Cirque du Soleil.
 “Now, faced with COVID losses, with no real sense of when Cirque shows can reopen, the company is faced with having to scrutinize its roster of shows, deciding which will reopen and which will close.
 Zumanity won't be back in Las Vegas.
 Other shows have been mentioned as being on the chopping block as well, although Cirque has made a very public show of saying contracts have been extended.
 These are challenging times for entertainment companies, but in the case of Cirque, that's a gross understatement.
 Things are unlikely to change unless the leadership of Cirque du Soleil does.”